-When you activate NG+ by killing Gwyn, you automatically lose access to all the NPC shops later on in the game.
-So the best thing to do is to farm those souls, and stock up on everything you possibly can so you are ready for your next playthrough.
+When you activate NG+ by killing Gwyn, you lose access to all the NPC shops found later in the game.
+So the best thing to do is to farm those souls and stock up on everything you possibly can so you are ready for your next playthrough.

-A lot of people probably do not even know there was a bird’s nest that you can trade with.
+Many people probably do not even know there is a bird’s nest that you can trade with.
 If you ever go back to the Undead Asylum through the crow’s nest above the Firelink Shrine, and you make your way down the snowy slope, to your left down a pathway is a small nest.

 As you get closer, a bird named Snuggly starts speaking to you.
-It does not seem like you can do much there, but it is quite the opposite.
-When you place a specific item in the nest, and return to menu, and then return to your game, you will find a different item in the nest.
+At first, it seems like there is nothing to do here, but it is quite the opposite.
+When you place a specific item in the nest, return to the menu, and then return to your game, you will find a different item in the nest.

 Items like Twinkling Titanite and special rings can be obtained through this trading process, but the only downside is that you can only trade for a specific item once.
 But in the end, it is worth the time because of all the good materials and valuables you get from it.